cs-fullstack-2020-spring/200414-mongo-crud-cw-autumn-ragland/README.md

 let db = mongoose.connection;
 db.on('error', console.error.bind(console, 'MongoDB connection error:'));
 ```
 ### Requirements
-Each requirement must be an endpoint
+Each requirement must be an endpoint and each endpoint should be mounted to the `api` path
 - Create a new resident
 - Find multiple residents by last name
 - Find single residents